logicahealth/eHMP/rdk/product/production/rdk/src/write/immunizations/immunizations-resources.md

                         "type": "string",
                         "description": "date and time for the event" },
-                    "providerName": {
+                    "immunizationIEN": {
                         "type": "string",
-                        "description": "name of the provider"
+                        "description": "IEN for the immunization"
                     },
-                    "encounterProviderIEN": {
-                        "type": "string",
-                        "description": "provider's IEN for the encounter"
-                    },
                     "encounterPatientDFN": {
                         "type": "string",
                         "description": "patient DFN for the encounter"
-                    },
-                    "immunizationIEN": {
-                        "type": "string",
-                        "description": "IEN for the immunization"
-                    },
-                    "route": {
-                        "type": "string",
-                        "description": "route for the immunization"
-                    },
-                    "dose": {
-                        "type": "string",
-                        "description": "dose for the immunization"
                     },
                     "cvxCode": {
                         "type": "string",